Excellence in Governance|Operations and Governance

 Composition of the Diverse Board of Directors

-The seventh term Board of Directors consists of eleven directors, including four independent directors, accounting for 36%, and one female director, accounting for 9%.
+The eighth term Board of Directors consists of eleven directors, including four independent directors, accounting for 36%, and two female director, accounting for 18%.
 In terms of age distribution, directors aged 50 and above account for 91%, while those aged below 50 account for 9%.
 Directors who do not hold positions as company executives or employees occupy more than two-thirds of the director seats.
 Though there are two individuals with spousal or second-degree relationships, this does not exceed half of the Board of Directors seats, complying with the provisions of Article 26-3 of the Securities Exchange Act.
 All members of the Board of Directors possess extensive industry management experience, with a wide age range, diverse knowledge, and professional backgrounds covering different fields, possessing the necessary capabilities to fulfill director duties, supervise, and provide constructive opinions.
 Winbond Electronics Corporation and Chin Xin Investment Corporation are the main shareholders of the company.
 Amongst them, Winbond Electronics Corporation is the parent company of Nuvoton and the largest shareholder holding more than half of the company's shares, as well as serves as director of the company to date.

-Member diversity of the 7th term Board of Directors
+Member diversity of the 8th term Board of Directors

-Job TitleName / Legal Representative of the CorporationGenderCurrent PositionCore Diversity ElementsBoard of DirectorsAttendance Rate of the Board of Directors in 2023 ( 5 times in 2023)
+Job TitleName / Legal Representative of the CorporationGenderCurrent PositionCore Diversity Elements

 Business ManagementLeadership Decision MakingIndustry KnowledgeFinancial AccountingInformation